-The suspension or revocation is effective 15 days after receipt of the notice.
-The notice shall contain the reason for the division's department's action, the opportunity for the center to request reconsideration by the division department, and the appeal process.
+The suspension or revocation is effective-15 fifteen days after receipt of the notice.
+The notice shall must contain the reason for the division's department's action, the opportunity for the center to request reconsideration by the division department, and the appeal process.

-A center's request for reconsideration shall be in writing and received by the division department within 15 days of receipt of notification of suspension or revocation.
+A center's request for reconsideration-shall must be in writing and received by the division department within 15 days of receipt of notification of suspension or revocation.

 67:62:02:12.
 Acceptance of new clients prohibited.
-A center that has been placed on probation or whose accreditation has been suspended is prohibited from accepting new clients until the division department approves the plan of correction.
+A center that has been placed on probation, or whose accreditation has been suspended, is prohibited from accepting new clients until the division department approves the plan of correction.

 67:62:02:13.
 Delay in meeting requirements.
-The division department may grant the center a delay in meeting the requirements of this article to avoid undue hardship on the center if the division department determines that allowing a delay would be in the best interests of the clients.
+The division department may grant the center a delay in meeting the requirements of this article to avoid undue hardship on the center, if the division department determines that allowing a delay would be in the best interests interest of the center's clients.

 67:62:02:14.
 Denial of accreditation.
-If the division department denies accreditation to the center, the division department shall send notice of the denial to the center by certified mail, return receipt requested, within 60 days of the final review.
-The notice of denial shall also inform the center that the denial is effective 15 days after receipt of the notice.
+If the division department denies accreditation to the a center, the division department shall send notice of the denial to the center by certified mail, return receipt requested, within 60 sixty days of the final review.
+The notice of denial shall also must inform the center that the denial is effective 15 fifteen days after receipt of the notice.

 67:62:02:15.
 Reconsideration of application for accreditation.
-A center may request the division department reconsider an application.
-The request shall be in writing and sent within 15 calendar days after receipt of the denial of accreditation.
+A center may request that the division department reconsider an application.
+The request shall must be in writing and sent within-15 fifteen calendar days after receipt of the denial of accreditation.

 67:62:02:16.
 Appeal procedure.
-A center may appeal to the secretary of the department any denial, revocation, or suspension of certification, or placement on probation by the division department.
-An appeal to the department shall be sent by certified mail within 15 calendar days of receipt of the notification of the division's department's action and request a fair hearing pursuant to director department before: a change in the center director, a reduction in services provided by the center, or the impending closure of the center for a determination on continued accreditation.
+A center may appeal to the secretary of the department any denial, revocation, or suspension of certification accreditation, or placement on probation by the division department.
+An appeal to the department be sent by certified mail, within 15 fifteen calendar days of receipt of the notification of the division's department's action, and request a fair hearing pursuant to SDCL chapter 1-26.

+67:62:02:18.
+Changes requiring notification.
+An accredited center shall notify the division director department before: a change in the center director, a reduction in services provided by the center, or the impending closure of the center-for, so that the department may make a determination on continued accreditation.